 - 1) Topic and thesis statement. - 2) State of research on the topic: A concise survey of what has been written about this topic, especially in recent years. - 3) Contribution to the field: How the thesis will add to, or develop, knowledge in the chosen field; how it differs in approach, scope, or perspective from what has been written. - 4) Methodology: Theoretical/methodological approach(es), especially if the topic is historical or generic in focus. - 5) Provisional table of contents and chapter outline: Not just a table of contents, but a paragraph-long abstract of each chapter.
 (It is, of course, normal for chapters to be reordered, or parts of chapters recombined, in the course of writing, but this is still a good exercise for the student at the beginning of the endeavour). - 6) Provisional bibliography: This should not be a field survey, but a provisional bibliography of the principal primary and secondary texts and/or archival sources to be consulted.
 Obviously, this bibliography will develop and change in the course of research and writing. - 7) The PhD prospectus should be no longer than 15 pages (12 pages minimum), excluding the provisional bibliography.

 3) Oral examination

-The oral pertains primarily to the thesis prospectus but the student may be asked questions on the 2 field exams.
+The oral pertains to the submitted thesis prospectus and chapter.
 Students should prepare a 5 to 10 minute introductory statement about their prospectus to be delivered orally (not read) at the outset.